Kitchener City Hall Open Spaces Renewal

 The space is in the heart of the City and is used to host festivals and markets throughout the year.
 Both spaces are located over City Hall’s parking garage.
 After 27 years of use, these areas and structures beneath them are in need of restoration and new protection systems.
 The City used this as an opportunity to improve accessibility, provide new low-maintenance hardscapes, and make the spaces more functional and inviting.

-Our team is proud to be helping the City of Kitchener to revitalize the open spaces surrounding their flagship building.
+Our team is proud to be helping the City of Kitchener with their the open spaces renewal project.

 Our Civil Engineering team was retained by the project’s Prime Consultant to complete a site assessment.
 Our investigation identified the grading and servicing opportunities and constraints as part of the Master Planning process.
 This assessment included a site visit, discussion with City staff, review of as recorded grading and servicing drawings, and a topographical survey.
 We went on to complete the final engineering design of the plaza, including the detailed site grading and servicing design.

-Our Building Restoration team was engaged to assess the structural and protection systems of the podium deck supporting the spaces as well as the granite and terra cotta cladding systems.
+Our Building Restoration team was engaged to address wear and tear in heavily used areas, as well as to assess the structural and protection systems of the podium deck supporting the spaces and the granite and terra cotta cladding systems.